The Enduring Legacy of “Keep The Customer Satisfied” by Simon & Garfunkel

 Alternative Interpretation: A Glimpse into Urban Life and Street Vernacular

-While “Keep the Customer Satisfied” can be seen as a commentary on the pressures of fame and the relentless demands of the music industry, another compelling interpretation suggests that the song reflects the experiences of someone navigating the challenges of urban life—specifically, the life of a drug dealer.
-This perspective aligns with the street vernacular and urban culture of the time, providing a starkly different but equally valid lens through which to understand the lyrics.
+While “Keep the Customer Satisfied” can be seen as a commentary on the pressures of fame and the relentless demands of the music industry, another compelling interpretation suggests that the song reflects the experiences of someone navigating the challenges of urban life—specifically, the life of a drug dealer or another figure operating in the shadow of the law.

 Viewed through this lens, the song’s narrative shifts from the pressures of celebrity to the high-stakes, precarious existence of someone involved in illegal activities.
 The repeated efforts to “keep the customer satisfied” could then symbolize the dangerous balancing act required to maintain one’s livelihood while staying ahead of both law enforcement and the competition.
 The “deputy sheriff” in the lyrics may represent real-life encounters with authority figures, emphasizing the constant threat of arrest and the need for vigilance.